Bal des débutantes: Participants

 The criteria for invitation as a débutante are an attractive appearance, intelligence, and famous parents.
-The débutantes often come from families known in entertainment, business, or politics.
+The débutantes often come from families known in French (and more broadly European) aristocracy, entertainment, business, or politics.

 As le Bal is also a couture event, the gowns are fashion show dresses and le Bals team endeavors to find the most suitable ones.

 From 2000 to 2003, le Bal welcomed a winner from a contest held by the French magazine Jalouse each year.
 Each one was chosen based on a submitted application.

 The majority of the participants must familiarize themselves with wearing haute couture dresses, trading common teen fashion items for "heels, tiaras and haute couture gowns worth up to £30,000 each".

 In interviews, the débutantes usually speak of the pleasure of wearing couture dresses, the charity aspect of the event, and the opportunity to meet girls from different countries.

 Each débutante is escorted by a cavalier.
 He may be by a young man of her own choosing, such as a brother, cousin, friend, or boyfriend.
 However, nearly half of the débutantes, particularly those travelling from abroad, don't bring their own cavaliers; they rely instead on the organizers of le Bal to find a cavalier.
 The organizer, Renouard, has stated that choosing the cavaliers based on their ages, the language they speak, their heights, and possibly their backgrounds usually produces an optimal match for the débutantes.

 Le Bal tries their best to not have more than two French girls every year.
 Many débutantes are part of the European aristocracy, including princesses and duchesses.
 Ophélie Renouard says she favors Italian girls for their sophisticated look.

-Many others are daughters of actors and industry tycoons, such as Ava Philippe, Jane Li, Annabel Yao, Stella Belmondo, True Whitaker, Ella Beatty, Viola Mikkelsen, Sophia-Rose Stallone, Scout LaRue, Ondine and Harper Peck, or Natasha Connery.
+Many others are daughters of actors and industry tycoons, such as Ava Philippe, Jane Li, Annabel Yao, Stella Belmondo, True Whitaker, Ella Beatty, Viola Mikkelsen, Sophia-Rose Stallone, Scout LaRue, Ondine and Harper Peck, and Natasha Connery.
 Others are famous in their own right, such as ballerinas and young prodigies: a few years ago, Lauren Marbe, the daughter of a cab driver in the UK whose IQ exceeded Einstein’s, and in 2015, Olivia Hallisey, an American high schooler who won the first prize of the Google Science Fair for inventing a test for the Ebola virus.
-In 2022 Eileen Gu attended le Bal after winning two gold medals at the 2022 Winter Olympics.
+In 2022 Chinese freestyle skier Eileen Gu attended le Bal after winning two gold medals at the 2022 Winter Olympics.